GluuFederation/flex/docs/admin/admin-ui/dashboard.md

 ## Access Token Graph

-The dashboard has a bar graph showing month-wise access-token with grant-type `client credentials` and `authorization code` and `id_token` generated from auth server.
+The dashboard has a bar graph showing month-wise access-token with grant-type `client credentials`, `authorization code` and `id_token` generated from auth server.

 ![image](../../assets/admin-ui/access-token-graph.png)